A deeper insight into bladder cancer

-Bladder cancer is one of the top 10 most common cancers in the world and occurs when a growth of abnormal tissue (a tumour) develops in the lining of the bladder.4 It can be either non-invasive, where the cancer is found only in the lining of the bladder and has not spread, or invasive, where the cancer has spread deeper into the organ or to other parts of the body.
+Bladder cancer is the 10th most common cancer,1 for both men and women, and occurs when a growth of abnormal tissue (a tumour) develops in the lining of the bladder.4 It can be either non-invasive, where the cancer is only found in the lining of the bladder and has not spread, or invasive, where the cancer has spread deeper into the organ or to other parts of the body.4

-Older people are the most likely group to get bladder cancer, although people of all ages can be affected.9 While more common in men,1 women are more likely to be diagnosed in the advanced stages of the disease.
-This is because the main symptom of bladder cancer (blood in the urine) is frequently mistaken for menstruation or a urinary tract infection8,9 in the early stages and is, therefore, not considered a cause for concern.
+Older people are the most likely group to get bladder cancer, although people of all ages can be affected.1 While more common in men,1 women are more likely to be diagnosed in the advanced stages of the disease.7 This is because the main symptoms of bladder cancer (such as blood in the urine) is frequently mistaken for menstruation or a urinary tract infection8,9 in the early stages.

-Every year, almost half a million people worldwide are diagnosed with bladder cancer.1 Early diagnosis is key to preventing the cancer from spreading.
-If caught early, 96% of people will be alive after 5 years.9 However, in those in whom the cancer has spread, the prognosis is much poorer, with only 5% of people alive after 5 years.3 For women, a delayed diagnosis is associated with a lower 5-year survival rate than that for men – 15% of women diagnosed at stage 4 will survive for 5 years, compared with 27% of men.7 This is why it is so important to have an early diagnosis for both women and men.
+Every year, over half a million people worldwide are diagnosed with bladder cancer.1 Early diagnosis is key to preventing the cancer from spreading.
+If caught early, 96% of people will be alive after 5 years.3 However, in those in whom the cancer has spread, the prognosis is much poorer, with only 5% of people alive after 5 years.3 For women, a delayed diagnosis is associated with a lower 5-year survival rate than that for men – 15% of women diagnosed at stage 4 will survive for 5 years, compared with 27% of men.7 This is why it is so important to have an early diagnosis for both women and men.

 About We Care